Key insights + statistics

 According to a report by the Agency for Healthcare Research and Quality:

-- Males were about three times as likely to not (or seldom) use seat belts as females within both the 19-21 and 22-29 age groups.
+- Males were about three times as likely to not (or seldom) use seat belts as females within both the 19-to-21 and 22-to-29 age groups.

 - People covered by public auto insurance or with no insurance plan were 1.6 and 1.5 times as likely, respectively, to not (or seldom) use seat belts as those with private health insurance coverage.